 While creating these entries, the distinguished name and object-level mappings as specified in the integration profile are used.
-If there is a failure uploading the entries, then the information is logged in \$ORACLE_HOME/ldap/odi/log/bootstrap.log.
-The trace information is written to the file \$ORACLE_HOME/ldap/odi/log/bootstrap.trc.
+If there is a failure uploading the entries, then the information is logged in the NAME_OF_MANAGED SERVER-diagnostic.log file located in the MW_HOME/user projects/domains/DOMAIN_NAME/servers/NAME_OF_MANAGED SERVER/logs directory.

-For example, for bootstrapping from Sun Java System Directory Server to Oracle Internet Directory, you would do the following:
+For example, for bootstrapping from Oracle Directory Server Enterprise Edition (previously Sun Java System Directory Server) to Oracle Internet Directory, you would do the following:

-- 1. Customize the default integration profile iPlanetImport, which is created as part of the installation by following the instructions in "Configuring Advanced Integration with Sun Java System Directory Server" on page 20-2. - 2.
+- 1. Customize the default integration profile iPlanetImport, which is created as part of the installation by following the instructions in "Configuring Advanced Integration with Oracle Directory Server Enterprise Edition" on page 20-2. - 2.
 Enter the following command:

-'''

-syncProfileBootstrap -h HOST -p PORT -D wlsuser -profile iPlanetImport

--loadParallelism 5 -loadRetry 3
+syncProfileBootstrap -h HOST -p PORT -D wlsuser -profile iPlanetImport -loadParallelism 5 -loadRetry 3

-'''